LuxoftSDL/sdl_requirements/detailed_docs/Policies/PTU/PTU_Triggers.md

 In case

-SDL is built with any value of "DEXTENDED_POLICY" flag or without this flag at all
+the amount of ignition cycles notified by HMI via BasicCommunication.OnIgnitionCycleOver

-and the amount of ignition cycles notified by HMI via BasicCommunication.OnIgnitionCycleOver gets equal to the value of `exchange_after_x_ignition_cycles` field (`module_config` section) of policies database
+gets equal to the value of `exchange_after_x_ignition_cycles` field (`module_config` section) of policies database

 SDL must